Come as a Student, Leave as a Leader

-We believe that student leadership is an important part of our school and essential to making Westminster a school of excellence.
+Student leadership is an integral part of life at Westminster and essential to making Westminster a school of excellence.
 Students are called upon to lead their peers spiritually, socially and in service.
 While there are formal positions available to accomplish this, each student is encouraged to lead through their actions and be part of leadership at Westminster.

 The Student Leadership Team (SLT) is currently made up of juniors and seniors who are chosen to lead certain aspects of school life.
 Each member is responsible for a specific area of school life ranging from student life to academics.
 All members work cohesively as a team in support of one another and ultimately are tasked with leading the student body.

 The SLT is a team that is focused both on selection and development of leaders.
 This particular team is focused on overseeing the big picture of life at Westminster and undergoes leadership training and mentorship throughout the year.